OZahed/reflectutil/README.md

 ```

 how to read benchmark results:
-with this set of keys the output would look like this

 | Benchmark-name-CPU_COUNT             | number of times function have been called | how long it took for function call | number of bytes for that operation | number of times memory allocation happened |
 | :----------------------------------- | :---------------------------------------: | :--------------------------------: | :--------------------------------: | :----------------------------------------: |